melek-1233/XSS_Scanner/README.md

 #### Hidden Parameter Discovery
 ![arjun](https://image.ibb.co/effjh0/Screenshot-2018-11-19-14-16-51.png)

-### Contribution, Credits & License
-Ways to contribute
-- Suggest a feature
-- Report a bug
-- Fix something and open a pull request
-- Help me document the code
-- Spread the word

-Licensed under the GNU GPLv3, see [LICENSE](LICENSE) for more information.

 The WAF signatures in `/db/wafSignatures.json` are taken & modified from [sqlmap](https://github.com/sqlmapproject/sqlmap).
 I extracted them from sqlmap's waf detection modules which can found [here](https://github.com/sqlmapproject/sqlmap/blob/master/waf/) and converted them to JSON.\
 `/plugins/retireJS.py` is a modified version of [retirejslib](https://github.com/FallibleInc/retirejslib/).